 The central methodological dogma of positivism in fields such as 'law' and 'economics' is that every order of persons is artificial.
 There are no natural orders, or if there are they are not suitable objects of scientific investigation.
 Consequently, persons can be admitted as objects of study only if they are disguised as artificial persons.
-In economics, positivism typically involves the personification of 'theoretical constructs' (for example, utility functions) constrained by the rules of a model or a simulation.20 It fits the profile of a technology of want-satisfaction that characterises modern neoclassical and mainstream economics, but obviously is of little use for the study of the conditions of order and disorder of the real human world.
+In economics, positivism typically involves the personification of 'theoretical constructs' (for example, utility functions) constrained by the rules of a model or a simulation.
+It fits the profile of a technology of want-satisfaction that characterises modern neo-classical and mainstream economics, but obviously is of little use for the study of the conditions of order and disorder of the real human world.

-20 The analogy with the game of chess is close.
+6 The analogy with the game of chess is close.
 After all, Black and White also are personified utility functions constrained by rules.
-However, chess players do
+However, chess players do not assume that they are only a few adjustments of the rules away from having a 'true model' of what happens in a real battle.

 Legal positivism concentrates on the study of artificial 'positive' law while ignoring or denying that there is a natural law.
 Human beings, however, are involved only accidentally in 'positive law', namely as occupying one social position or another or as performing one social function or another: citizen, government minister, senator, voter, and the like.
 Ideally, they are fully socialised.
 Having internalised the rules that define it, they identify themselves completely with their position, role or function.
 As Rousseau put it in his classic Du Contrat Social, they then no longer can act according to their own natural particular will.
 Instead, they will act according to the society's general will, which is expressed in its statutes and other legal rules.
 In short, they must act as if they really were citizens-or rather, they must shed their natural humanity and actually become citizens.
-Unless that condition is satisfied, a state can never be lawful.21 In plain language: a state never can be lawful in the real human world; to be lawful it must transform its own imaginary order into an effective psychological reality.
+Unless that condition is satisfied, a state can never be lawful.7 In plain language: a state never can be lawful in the real human world; to be lawful it must transform its own imaginary order into an effective psychological reality.
 (The whole history of compulsory 'public education' is encapsulated in that idea.)